 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 This steampunk is a hardcover edition that was published by Feiwel & Friends on February 5, 2013 and has 452 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include "Glitches", Cinder, Cress, Winter
+Other books by this author which I have reviewed include "Glitches", Cinder, Cress, Winter

 Second in The Lunar Chronicles steampunk science fiction series with the focus on Scarlet Benoit, a young Frenchwoman.

 In 2013, Scarlet was nominated for the Goodreads Choice Award for Best Young Adult Fantasy & Science Fiction.

 Meyer very nicely gave us a recap on events in Cinder, 1.
 She also provided background information that helps inform us of this world’s past history.
 That bit about the Louvre being too unstable to go inside, the condition of the opera house.
 All without turning it into an info dump!

 I don’t understand why earth hasn’t done everything it could to figure out how to destroy Queen Levana or the Lunars.
 She’s such a vicious, selfish, bitch of a woman.
 Traits that she engrains in her troops.
 That pack in Paris…oh, brother.
 The betrayals abound within this gang, in both directions.
 As for that stepmother…jesus…what a piece of work.